mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 There are two primary types of disk storage.
 Hard drive disks (or HDD) are disks that consist of moving physical parts.
 They are fairly old-school and big, consisting of a spinning disk with a header that reads/writes data off of it.

 On the other hand, solid state drives (or SSD) do not have moving parts.
 They are flash-based, faster, smaller, and more expensive than HDDs.
 Within the world of SSDs, there is another major factor to consider when choosing what type of component to buy.
 It turns out there are two different methods a PC can use to read data from an SSD: SATA 3 and NVMe.
-SATA 3 involves actually connecting a data/power cable into your motherboard whereas the NVMe protocol involves connecting to a PCI-E slot on the board.
+SATA 3 involves actually connecting a data/power cable into your motherboard whereas the NVMe protocol involves connecting to a PCIe slot on the board.

 Ok, what are all the practical implications of these different terms?
 Some benchmarks cite that HDDs can sustain an average of 80-160 MB/second of data read/write speeds, SATA 3 SSDs about 550 MB/second, and NVMe SSD up to 3500 MB/second.
 Those are pretty large differences!